Overview

 Heap may suggest a Hidden Path, which is an alternate path that users took that skipped a certain step in your funnel.

-Click the View Hidden Path button to jump to a path comparison view that removes the suggested step from the funnel and makes it an optional step.
+Under Next Steps, click the View Hidden Path button to jump to a Journeys chart that removes the suggested step from the funnel and makes it an optional step.

-This allows you to see how many users are skipping this step and how users who take the step vs skip the step compare in terms of conversion rate.
+This allows you to see how many users are skipping this step and the comparison rate between users who take the step versus skip the step.

 Note that Hidden Path suggestions will only appear when: